Orion-Grieco/object-processing-starter-1/writing/reflection.md

 ## Experiment Design

-TODO: Describe your design of the `objectprocessor` experiment that answers your own research questions (as specified in the next subsection), focusing on these key issues:
+PLACEHOLDER: Describe your design of the `objectprocessor` experiment that answers your own research questions (as specified in the next subsection), focusing on these key issues: